ngjunsiang/laymansguide-src/season11/issue141/issue141.md

 It’s not that other companies have not attempted this.

-They have tried to scale down laptop chips to achieve smartphone-like power consumption, but found that laptop chips can’t power down the way smartphones can, and require more circuitry to achieve that.
+They have tried to scale down laptop chips to achieve smartphone-like power consumption, but found that laptop chips can’t power down the way smartphone chips can, and require more circuitry to achieve that.

 They have also tried to scale smartphone chips up to achieve laptop-like computational capacity, but found that simply pushing more electrical power doesn’t help all that much.
-Beyond a certain frequency limit, you simply need more bandwidth and more units, and designing a chip that easily accommodates more units like this is difficult.
+Beyond a certain frequency limit, you simply need more bandwidth and more units, and designing a chip that easily accommodates more units like this just requires a very different design.

 It seems that designing a chip that can go from 4W all the way to 65W (and possibly higher) requires intentional engineering, not simply modifying an existing smartphone/laptop chip design or bolting on/removing features.

 ## The Apple A14 vs the Apple M1: similarities

 Apple has managed to do just this with the Apple A14 and M1.
 They are, at heart, the same chip design!
-(In processor parlance, we say they have the same chip architecture.)
+(In processor parlance, we say they have the same **chip architecture**.)

 Let’s see: